Part 3 - Skills to meet demand

 What we already have and do

-- Automated Distribution & Manufacturing centre (ADMC) will equip employees in these sectors with the skills required to work with automation and new technologies
+- Automated Distribution and Manufacturing centre (ADMC) will equip employees in these sectors with the skills required to work with automation and new technologies

-- One-to-One Support services specialise in delivering courses within the Healthcare sector.
-They can offer up-skilling provision within care organisations and deliver courses & apprenticeships for unemployed residents wanting to progress into the Healthcare sector.
+- Care4Notts work with the NHS and specialise in delivering training to progress within the Healthcare sector.
+They can offer up-skilling provision within care organisations and deliver training, work experience, and apprenticeships for unemployed residents wanting to progress into the Healthcare sector

 - “Career Changes into Teaching” offer a series of programmes aimed at recruiting experienced business leaders and talented PhD graduates into teaching.
-National contract split between three national contracts: Now Teach, Transition to Teach, Researchers in Schools.
+National contract split between 3 national contracts: Now Teach, Transition to Teach, Researchers in Schools

-- Chartered Institute of the Management of Sport and Physical Activity offer skills programmes to support residents in progressing into the leisure sector.
+- Chartered Institute of the Management of Sport and Physical Activity (CIMSPA) offer skills programmes to support residents in progressing into the leisure sector

 - Local Enterprise Partnership (D2N2) offer sector focused “Skills Boot camps” which are free, flexible courses of just 12 to 16 weeks, give people the opportunity to build up sector-specific skills and fast-track to an interview with a local employer.
 HGV/LGV Drivers Bootcamp will be available for unemployed and employed residents from January 2022.
-These boot camps are piloted across 6 areas with national contracts roll-out in May 2021
+These boot camps are piloted across 6 areas with national contracts available from May 2021.

 What we need to do